becem-gharbi/nuxt-auth/docs/configuration/tokens.md

 # Tokens

-Tokens play a crucial role in the authorizayion process within the module.
+Tokens play a crucial role in the authorization process within the module.
 They serve as secure identifiers that grant access to protected resources.

-**It is important to note:**

-- The module utilizes JWT-based authorization.
-- Within the module, the term **`session`** specifically denotes the Refresh token.
-- The APIs responsible for signing and verifying tokens are optimized for edge compatibility, courtesy of the [Jose](https://github.com/panva/jose) package

 ## Configuration

-- The module employs the [`HS256`](https://www.loginradius.com/blog/engineering/jwt-signing-algorithms/#hs256) algorithm, utilizing symmetric encryption for enhanced security.
+- The module employs the [`HS256`](https://www.loginradius.com/blog/engineering/jwt-signing-algorithms/#hs256) algorithm, utilizing symmetric encryption.
-- You have the flexibility to customize encryption options through the `auth` configuration in your `nuxt.config` file.
+- You have the flexibility to customize encryption options via the `auth` configuration in your `nuxt.config` file.

 ```ts [nuxt.config.ts]
 export default defineNuxtConfig({